CFLC partnerships

 What is a CFLC?

-CFLCs are safe and welcoming places families can go to access a range of high-quality services in their local community that support child and family learning, health, and wellbeing.
+CFLCs are safe and welcoming places where families can access a range of high-quality services in their local community that support child and family learning, health, and wellbeing.

 CFLCs provide innovative child-focused environments, specifically tailored to early childhood learning, where children, family and workers can learn, play and grow together.
 The purpose-built indoor and outdoor play spaces help families build connections and belonging within their local community.